runfothemountains/Harvest-Q/README.md

 # Harvest-Q
 ![Made with ❤️ for IBM Hackathon](https://img.shields.io/badge/Made%20with%20%E2%9D%A4-IBM%20Hackathon-blue)
 ![Status](https://img.shields.io/badge/Status-Demo%20Ready-brightgreen)
-Harvest Q – Connecting Farmers to People

 ## Description

-Harvest Q – An AI-powered marketplace connecting farmers directly with people.
-Includes interactive demo
+Harvest Q is a community-driven platform connecting **farmers directly with people** to make food access easier, fairer, and healthier.
+Born from a viral TikTok conversation, Harvest Q blends **AI, logistics, and health** to create a smarter food ecosystem.

 ## Letter to the Judges

 Dear Judges,